 The optional Dynamic Stability Control (DSC) works effectively, yet allows the driver to work the tires without intruding.
 The RX-8 wasn't completely forgiving when driven hard on an autocross circuit.
 We found with too much throttle the Mazda would understeer (the front tires plowing, and the car going straight instead of turning).
 When we pushed it still harder, driving like hacks, the DSC would kick in to limit the understeer.
 What we learned is that the DSC is programmed to tolerate small errors but saves you from the big ones.
 In other words, it will let you get away with two feet of understeer in a curve, but not six feet.

 And when DSC does take over, it uses the brakes, slowing one or more wheels as needed to correct the imbalance.
-The electronic stability control systems in other cars correct skidding by closing the throttle, which skilled drivers find intrusive.
+The electronic stability control systems in some other cars correct skidding by closing the throttle, which skilled drivers find intrusive.
 The RX-8's DSC will eventually cut the throttle too, but not so early that it frustrates you.

 The Mazda RX-8 is a unique sports car.
 Its four-seat, four-door configuration is an original design that works.
 The rotary engine is super smooth, simple, high-revving and almost indestructible.
 It's complemented by a beautiful six-speed gearbox and great brakes.
 The RX-8 is a great sports car with an innovative approach and admirable engineering.